 Pelvic inflammatory disease (PID) occurs when certain pelvic infections like STIs go untreated and may lead to spotting.
 In addition to pain in the lower abdomen and unusual vaginal discharge, PID can cause fever.
-If you have spotting and other associated symptoms of PID or of physical pelvic conditions, it’s important to discuss this with your healthcare provider as soon as possible.
+If you have spotting and other associated symptoms of PID or physical pelvic conditions, discussing this with your healthcare provider as soon as possible is important.

 Urinary Tract Infections (UTIs)

 Urinary tract infections can cause bleeding from the urethra.
 Having pain when urinating, as well as noticing a small amount of blood while urinating, can be signs of a UTI.

 It is not normal to have bleeding after sexual intercourse.

 In many cases, bleeding after sex can be caused by cervix or polyp issues.
 Some women may experience spotting after having sexual intercourse for the first time, which is normal.